 ALP infused into LLP

 The ALP committee collaborates with the Learning for Life Programme (LLP) committee to provide an opportunity for students to put what they have learnt in ALP (Environment Education) into action.

 Students reach out to the community and contribute to efforts in protecting and advocating for the conservation of our environment through their service learning projects.

-The Secondary 1 to 3 students also engaged in a series of meaningful ALP activities after their examinations.
+The Secondary One to Three students also engaged in a series of meaningful ALP activities after their examinations.

 Upcycling disused plastic milk bottles into bottle lamps

 As environmental sustainability continues as a top trend in the retail industry, retailers have taken steps to become more sustainable.
 One way is to use recycled materials to construct LED lamps.
-In 2021, the Lower Secondary students had the opportunity to experience first-hand upcycling of a disused plastic milk bottle into a bottle lamp.
+The Lower Secondary students had the opportunity to experience first-hand upcycling of a disused plastic milk bottle into a bottle lamp.
 Each student brought home an LED-powered bottle lamp that is energy efficient.

 Coding for Fun

-All Secondary 1 students have the opportunity to solve real-life problems with tangible solutions by developing their 3D prototyping and coding skills.
+Secondary One students have the opportunity to solve real-life problems with tangible solutions by developing their 3D prototyping and coding skills.
 The students learned to build prototypes with Strawbees (a reusable building kit that consists of colourful building straws and versatile connectors) and program their microbit using Makecode’s block-based programming platform.
-Students solved problems related to city building from designing environmentally friendly buildings to tackling rubbish disposal systems.
-This provided the students with the opportunity to design solutions aimed at solving real-world problems to promoting environmental sustainability.
+Students solved problems related to city building, from designing environmentally friendly buildings to tackling rubbish disposal systems.
+This activity allowed students to create solutions to solve real-world problems to promote environmental sustainability.